enricollen/Theatre-Seat-Booking-System/README.md

 2. Go to File > Open Project > select InScena
 5. Clean & Build Project
 6. Before launching the project, open the InScena folder in Desktop and launch the "serverLog.bat" script
-7. Now you can go back to NetBeans and double tap on InScena in the left panel > doble tap the open the Source Packages > double tap on <default package>
+7. Now you can go back to NetBeans and double tap on InScena in the left panel > doble tap the open the Source Packages > double tap on 'default package'
 8. Scroll down till you find "InScena.java"
 9. Right click > Run
 10. Enjoy